yeasin2002/npm-starter/CONTRIBUTING.md

 git commit -m "fix: handle edge case in add function" git commit -m "docs: update README with new examples"
 ```

+**Note:** Commitlint will automatically validate your commit messages.
+Invalid commits will be rejected.

 ## Pull Request Process